F1d3r/COMP5347_Assignment1/readme.md

 Browser tested: Edge, Chrome.
 Node.js: 22.14.0
 npm: 10.9.2
-Similary version of above is required to run the application.
+Similary version of above is required to run the application in a local server environment.

 # Instruction to run the application